Adaptive Sparsity Level during Training for Efficient Time Series Forecasting with Transformers

-\looseness=-1 Despite the outstanding performance of transformers, these models are known to be computationally expensive due to their large model sizes \cite{strubell2019energy}.
-The high training and inference costs of transformers can make their deployment cumbersome in real-world applications with limited memory and computational resources and impose adverse effects on the environment.
-Particularly, with the ever-increasing collection of large time series and the need to forecast millions of time series, the requirement to develop computationally-efficient forecasting models is becoming significantly critical \cite{talagala2018meta, hyndman2016fast, rakthanmanon2012searching}.
+\looseness=-1 Despite the outstanding performance of transformers, these models are computationally expensive due to their large model sizes as shown in \cite{strubell2020energy} for natural language processing.
+With the ever-increasing collection of large time series and the need to forecast millions of them, the requirement to develop computationally efficient forecasting models is becoming significantly critical \cite{talagala2018meta,hyndman2016fast,rakthanmanon2012searching}.
 For industry-scale time series data, which are often high-dimensional and long-length, deploying transformers requires automatically discovering memory- and computationally-efficient architectures that are scalable and practical for real-world applications \cite{wen2022transformers}.
-While there have been some efforts to reduce the computational complexity of transformers in time series forecasting \cite{zhou2022fedformer, zhou2021informer}, these models have in order of millions of parameters.
+While there have been some efforts to reduce the computational complexity of transformers in time series forecasting \cite{zhou2022fedformer,zhou2021informer}, these models have in order of millions of parameters, that can be too large for resource-limited applications, e.g., mobile phones.
 The over-parameterization of these networks causes high training and inference costs, and their deployment in low-resource environments (e.g., lack of GPUs) would be infeasible.
 To address these issues, we raise the research question: \textit{How can we reduce the computational and memory overheads of training and deploying transformers for time series forecasting without compromising the model performance?}

 \looseness=-1 Seeking sparsity through sparse connectivity is a widely-used technique to address the over-parameterization of deep learning models \cite{hoefler2021sparsity}.
 Early approaches for deriving a sparse sub-network prune a trained dense model \cite{han2015learning}, known as \textit{post-training} pruning.
 While these methods can match the performance of the dense network as shown by the Lottery Ticket Hypothesis (LTH) \cite{frankle2018lottery}, they are computationally expensive during training due to the training of the dense network. \textit{During-training} pruning aims to maintain training efficiency by gradually pruning a dense network during training \cite{liu2021sparse}.
 Sparse training \cite{mocanu2018scalable} pushed the limits further by starting with a sparse network from scratch and optimizing the topology during training.
 However, as we study in Section \ref{sec:sparsity_effect}, the main challenge when using any of these techniques for time series forecasting is to find the proper sparsity level automatically.